michael-aloys/kinect-xml3d-visu/README.md

 ## Client - online version
 Just open the online-version.html in your browser.
-It expects the tracking server running at the URL defined on the lower part of the page (default: http://localhost:55004).
+It expects the tracking server to be running at the URL defined on the lower part of the page (default: http://localhost:55004).

 In theory, XML3D supports all modern browsers.
 We have experienced some problems with a stricter Cross-Origin-Policy in Google Chrome and Microsoft Edge when starting the client from the local file system.
-The system has been tested successfully on Firefox 41.
+The system has been tested successfully with Firefox 41.

 ## Server
 The server is written in C++.
 To build the server, you need to install